Suhail-Sharieff/PROJECT-RxGuardian/README.md

 ---

 ## Optimizations
-- Optimized SQL queries for performance
+- Optimized SQL queries for performance and `query coalescing` for repeated and complex DB updates (like in Billing POS)
 - Transaction-based query failure management
 - **70% faster response time** via Redis caching using **Cache Aside Pattern** where app manages cache explicitly
 - Secure WebSocket-based chat with Socket.IO